depeter/keypad-alarm/README.md

 | PIN 8 (Row 4)              | GPIO 26 (pin 37)   |

 ### Tweet setup
-The tweeter plays a specific sound when the alarm is armed and disarmed
+The tweeter plays a specific sound when the alarm is armed and disarmed.

 | Tweeter PIN | Raspberry Pi 3 PIN |
 |-------------|--------------------|